tiagojsag/playbook/project-follow-up/index.md

 ## Data

-Besides the interesting scientific questions related with data there are two key questions that we need to ask straight away during discovery and data handling phase: Is all the data available?; Is the data in a state that we can work with?.
-If the answer to any of these questions is no, we will need to bring it up with the client and discuss the timeline with them; these need to be made available and be in a good state to start designing.
+Besides the interesting scientific questions related with data there are two key questions that we need to ask straight away during the discovery and data handling phase: Is all the data available?; Is the data in a state that we can work with?.
+If the answer to either of these questions is no, we will need to bring it up with the client and discuss the timeline with them; these need to be made available and be in a good state to start designing.